Code Noir: Context

 Codes governing slavery had already been established in many European colonies in the Americas, such as the 1661 Barbados Slave Code.
 At this time in the Caribbean, Jews were mostly active in the Dutch colonies, so their presence was seen as an unwelcome Dutch influence in French colonial life.
-Furthermore, the majority of the population in French colonies in the Americas were enslaved.
-Plantation owners largely governed their land and holdings in absentia, with subordinate workers dictating the day-to-day running of the plantations.
+French Plantation owners largely governed their land and holdings in absentia, with subordinate workers dictating the day-to-day running of the plantations.
 Because of their enormous population, in addition to the harsh conditions facing slaves, small-scale slave revolts were common.
-Despite containing some well-intended provisions, the Code noir was never effectively or strictly enforced, in particular regarding protection for slaves and limitations on corporal punishment.
+Although the Code Noir contained a few, minor humanistic provisions, the Code noir was generally flaunted, in particular regarding protection for slaves and limitations on corporal punishment.